Adobe Stock / contrastwerkstatt

-That doesn’t just sit idly in your computer search history.
-Here’s one of the ways we apply it.
-Recall what the employer valued, what their goals are (even better if you know about the goals of the employees, team or department you’re interviewing with!)
+That doesn’t just mean sitting idly in your computer search history.
+Here’s one of the ways we apply it: Recall what the employer valued, what their goals are (even better if you know about the goals of the employees, team, or department with which you’re interviewing!)
 On your same written notes of why you want to work there — and just like you’re doing a matching exercise that your daughter may do in grammar school — do that with your notes.

-4. Identify themes.
-Now that we know what is really driving you and have a clear understanding of that the company values on the same page, the goal is to match your reasons with things that the company values so that you can articulate why you’d be a good fit for the job.
+Now that you know what is really driving you and have a clear understanding of what the company values on the same page, the goal is to match your reasons with things that the company values so that you can articulate why you’d be a good fit for the job.

 These 3-5 themes become your answer!
 You can elaborate or share an example or two if it makes sense, but you need to be able to confidently express these things in a succinct manner.

 Nope, you’ll never escape this piece of interview prep work.
 How to practice for this specific question?
 Review your notes and practice articulating them.
 Be able to do this in the form of a question-answer as well as a proactive comment in case you don’t get asked this question.

 After doing this final bit of prep work you’ll be walking out of your interview day knowing you rocked it, shared your experiences, and explained why you want to join the team.